 Many physicians also report some doubts in their skills and knowledge to deprescribe.
 The process of deprescribing varies with each patient.
 It can be extremely difficult for physicians to take into account multiple medical conditions and patient preferences.
 It is important for physicians to collaborate with the other healthcare professionals and caregivers involved with the particular patient.
 Furthermore, patients often believe that medications are the solution any health issue.
 Therefore, many patients fear deprescribing and the act of reducing their treatment regimens.

 A team approach is required to ensure the best possible outcomes for patients.
-The care team may include a primary provider, pharmacist, nurse, counselor, physical therapist, occupational therapist and others involved in patient care.
+The care team may include a primary provider, pharmacist, nurse, counselor, physical therapist, occupational therapist, and others involved in patient care.
 Collaboration between caregivers allows for a holistic approach to treatment and health management.

-Deprescribing is a successful solution to reducing adverse effects from polypharmacy in many cases.
+Deprescribing is a successful solution to reducing the adverse effects of polypharmacy in many cases.
 However, in cases where patients must adhere to a complex drug regimen, the CareClinic app can greatly assist in providing drug reminders.
 The app also ensures that patients have easy and constant access to credible information about their medications and dosages.

 Smartphone App to help deal with Pill Burden

-Pill burden increases with the number of pills that a patient takes regularly.
+The pill burden increases with the number of pills that a patient takes regularly.
 It includes the act of storing, consuming, keeping track of and understanding the various medications in one’s treatment plan.

-If a patient has high pill burden, their compliance to their drug regimen decreases.
+If a patient has a high pill burden, their compliance to their drug regimen decreases.
 This is due to the need to consume a large quantity of pills or other forms of medication on a regular basis.
 As pill burden increases, the risk for side effects and adverse drug interactions increases as well.
 High pill burden can lead to increased risk of hospitalization, errors in taking medications, and stress experienced by the patient.
 It is also associated with increased costs for the medications that one must take, as well as for the treatment of adverse side effects.

 Patients often experience high pill burden when taking antiretroviral drugs for HIV.
-However, high pill burden is also experienced by patients who take drugs for diabetes, hypertension, high cholesterol, inflammatory bowel disease, constipation, osteoporosis, lymphedema and depression.
+However, high pill burden is also experienced by patients who take drugs for diabetes, hypertension, high cholesterol, inflammatory bowel disease, constipation, osteoporosis, lymphedema, and depression.

 It is important to reduce pill burden in order to improve adherence to treatment plans.
 CareClinic can assist patients in the process of managing and reducing their pill burden.
 If patients must adhere to large drug regimens in order to manage their complex conditions, the CareClinic app can help patients remember when to take their medications.
 Memory tricks have been shown to improve adherence to treatment plans and thus, reduce pill burden.